Q: What is AWS CodeCommit?

 Q: Can I use AWS Identity and Access Management (IAM) to manage access to AWS CodeCommit?

 Yes.
 AWS CodeCommit supports resource-level permissions.
 For each AWS CodeCommit repository, you can specify which users can perform which actions.
 You can also specify AWS multi-factor authentication (MFA) for a CodeCommit action.
 This allows you to add an extra level of protection for destructive actions such as deleting repositories.
 In addition to the AWS CodeCommit APIs, you can also specify git pull and git push as actions to control access from Git clients.
 For example, you can create a read-only user for a repository by allowing that user access to git pull but not git push on the repository.
-For more information on using IAM with AWS CodeCommit, see Access Permissions Reference.
+For more information on using IAM with AWS CodeCommit, see Authentication and Access Control for AWS CodeCommit.
 For more information on authenticating API access using MFA, see Configuring MFA-Protected API Access.

 Q: What communication protocols are supported by AWS CodeCommit?